 What are the Euros?
-First off, we’re talking about soccer (or football), not the currency.
-If you’d rather read about money, we recommend this article.
+First off, I’m talking about soccer (or football), not the currency.
+If you’d rather read about money, I recommend this article.
 The Euros, in soccer terms, is the informal term for the UEFA European Football Championship.
 (UEFA stands for the Union of European Football Associations.)
 Held every four years, the month-long tournament crowns one nation as the continental champion.
 Because most of the world’s soccer powerhouses that are not located in South America are located in Europe, the Euros are the next best thing to the World Cup.
 In fact, it is the second most-watched soccer tournament in the world after the World Cup.
 Here are 10 other numbers to provide a little framework.

 1960